Honda CR-Z: Refresh

 In 2016, the Honda CR-Z received a minor refresh.
 It received a change to the front and rear bumper, as well as a slightly revised interior.
 It also gained the EX-L trim from the refresh with a small increase in price.
 The base trim was renamed as LX and priced starting at $20,295 with a manual transmission, and $20,945 with a continuously variable transmission or CVT.
 The EX trim increased to $22,140 with a manual transmission, and $22,790 with a CVT.
 The new EX-L trim started at $24,440 with a manual transmission, and $25,090 with a CVT.
 The refresh changed a few colors as well.
 The North Shore Blue Pearl color changed to the Aegean Blue Metallic color, the Crystal Black Pearl color changed to the Jet Black color, and Premium White Pearl changed to Ivory Pearl.
 On the EX trim, the secondary interior red color changed to orange.
 The CR-Z also gained a few new wheel designs for the refresh.
 Honda had previously confirmed that a second generation of the CR-Z was under development, possibly for the 2018 model year, which never came to fruition.

 Safety

-CR-Z models have received an average rating for side crash safety, an excellent (5 out of 5 stars) rating for rollover, and a 4 out of 5 star rating for frontal crash safety for 2012 and newer models.
+CR-Z models has received an average rating for side crash safety, an excellent (5 out of 5 stars) rating for rollover, and a 4 out of 5 star rating for frontal crash safety for 2012 and newer models.
 The 2011 model has an average frontal crash safety rating (3 out of 5 stars).
 Dual front airbags, side airbags and head-protecting side curtains are standard equipment.
 Antilock brakes (ABS), electronic brakeforce distribution (EBD).